sohomdatta1/os-series/README.md

 - `qemu-system-x86_64 -serial stdio -cdrom dist/x86_64/kernel.iso`
 - NOTE: When building your operating system, if changes to your code fail to compile, ensure your QEMU emulator has been closed, as this will block writing to `kernel.iso`.

-Alternatively, you should be able to load the operating system on a USB drive and boot into it when you turn on your computer.
-(I haven't actually tested this yet.)

 ## Cleanup

 Remove the build-evironment image: